oracle-livelabs/multicloud/azure/adb-azure-provision/provision-database/provision-database.md

 In this lab, you will:

-- Provision an Oracle Autonomous AI Database in `Oracle Database@Azure`
+- Create an Oracle Autonomous AI Database in `Oracle Database@Azure`
 - Place the database in your resource group and Microsoft Azure region
 - Configure the database according to your requirements
 - Review your Oracle Autonomous AI Database in OCI